wsky1

 Is Longrow 14 Year Old (1970s) 75cl a good investment?

-Longrow 14 Year Old (1970s) 75cl has appeared in 3 recorded auction lots in our database, with a current median hammer price of £280. wsky1 provides hammer-price data for informational purposes only — not investment advice.
+Over the past 12 months Longrow 14 Year Old (1970s) 75cl has moved down 10.3%, with a current median hammer price of £75.
+The bottle has been observed at auction across 341 recorded lots in our database. wsky1 provides hammer-price data for informational purposes only — not investment advice.
+Whisky is an illiquid alternative asset; secondary-market value depends heavily on bottle condition, fill level, label integrity, and timing.

 How does wsky1 calculate the price of Longrow 14 Year Old (1970s) 75cl?